federicofzn/pokeberries-api/README.md

    docker run test:latest
    ```

+4. A Docker container is isolated from your host machine, meaning it operates with its own IP address, typically starting with 172.
+You can find it in your terminal after you start running the Docker container.

-4. Access the API at http://localhost:8000.
+   Access the API at http://172.X.X.X:8000.

 ## Tests